benjamin-glitsos/item-management-system/README.md

 # Hospital MS

-A toy hospital management system with enterprise-grade architecture and principles.
+A largely back-end and networking and devops project which is a toy hospital management system with enterprise-grade architecture and principles.

 (Work in progress.)